 2000: In October, Winkler County Memorial Hospital gained the designation as a Critical Access Hospital.

 2003: New ADA compliant doors were installed for the main entrance, the ER and the South entrance of the hospital.

 2004: The Rural Health Care Clinic was expanded and moved across the street behind the hospital to 821 Myer Lane.

 2008: Winkler County constructed the new 36,500 square-foot hospital which was funded by an $11,975,000 million bond issue.

 2011: The Hospital earned designation as a Level IV trauma center.

 2015: The County constructed a new state-of-the art, 3,150 sq. ft.
 Winkler County Rural Health Clinic to better meet the needs of the citizens of Winkler County.

 Today the staff carries on the tradition of delivering high-quality health care close to home by offering short-term recovery care, emergency and diagnostic services.

 Designated as a Level IV Trauma Center, the staff is well prepared to offer extensive health care services in a modern hospital.
 This 19-bed facility boasts state-of-the art patient rooms with 4 rooms specifically designated for the Swing Bed Program.

-Winkler County Memorial Hospital has a proud tradition of providing outstanding medical care, not only to the citizens of Winkler County, but to people in the surrounding areas.
+Winkler County Hospital District has a proud tradition of providing outstanding medical care, not only to the citizens of Winkler County, but to people in the surrounding areas.
 The Hospital is certified by Medicare as a non-profit, Critical Access Hospital.
 The facility offers full Laboratory services, Pharmacy Services, Physical Therapy Services, and Radiology Services as well as a Swing Bed program.